StacyCash/blog-posts/azure/blazor-static-app/deploying-static-blazor-apps-github.md

 Now when the Api is launched locally in VisualStudio CORS will be enabled for all calls.

 ### Check out Application is Running

+With these steps done we can now run our application locally!

+Run the application, and open the developer tools of your browser.
+Open the network tab and wait for the home page to load.

+Now clear the list of files (you don't have to do this step, but it reduces the noise for the next step) and click 'Fetch Data'

+In the network tab the call to the API should now be visible - if everything is working rather than the call to the `example-data.json` file, we should now see the call to `localhost:7071/weather-forecast`.

+Stop the application, and push the changes to the GitHub repo.
+We are now ready to make our Azure Static Web Application.

 ## Finishing Up